lheywang/EtherBench/README.md

 This too is built around an STM32H563 MCU which act as the core of the probe.

 On the device edge, a set of IO are available, which include :
-- 1x full featured USART (with optional flow control lines).
+- 1x full featured USART (RX & TX & RTS & CTS), up to 20 Mbps.
-- 1x minimal usart (only serial lines).
+- 1x minimal usart (RX & TX), up to 20 Mbps.
 - 1x I2C, up to 1 Mbps.
-- 1x SPI, up to 50 mbps.
+- 1x SPI, up to 50 Mbps.
 - 1x CAN.
 - 1x Clock (derived from the MCU clock tree).